underscoreio/essential-slick/src/pages/5-data_modelling.md

 We've seen how Slick can map database tables to tuples and case classes.
-Scala veterans identify a key weakness in this approach---tuples and case classes don't scale beyond 22 fields[^scala211-limit22].
+Scala veterans identify a key weakness in this approach---tuples and case classes don't run into limitations at 22 fields[^scala211-limit22].

 [^scala211-limit22]: Scala 2.11 introduced the ability
-to define case classes with more than 22 fields, but tuple and function arities are still limited to 22.
+to define case classes with more than 22 fields, but tuples and functions are still limited to 22.
+We've written about this in [a blog post](https://underscore.io/blog/posts/2016/10/11/twenty-two.html).

 Many of us have heard horror stories of legacy tables in enterprise databases that have tens or hundreds of columns.
-We can't map everything in these tables using the tuple approach described above[^slick32].
+How do we map these rows?
 Fortunately, Slick provides an [`HList`][link-slick-hlist] implementation to support tables with very large numbers of columns.

-[^slick32]: Slick 3.2 is planned to have a new macro, `mapTo`, which will replace `<>` and allow mapping to tables with more than 22 columns.

 To motivate this, let's consider a poorly-designed legacy table for storing product attributes: